 And as a conclusion, I have enlisted some helpful tips for those who aspire to visit Miami.

 - When to visit: The whole Sunshine State is in the hurricane belt.
 Therefore, between the beginning of June and the end of November, there is a risk of hurricanes and tropical storms in Miami.
 We were there in the middle of September and did not experience any, but it is highly advisable to purchase travel insurance that will cover you (and your travel companions) in the unhappy event of a hurricane.

 - Weather: Miami’s location is in the subtropics, which means it is warm all year-round.
 Even on cloudy days, it is highly recommended to wear a hat and have a high PSF sunblock (we did not and ended up sunburnt and aching until we found some Aloe Vera gel that soothed the pain to a great extent).
 In the summer months, the humidity reaches excruciating levels and June is probably the worst month as it receives the most rainfall.

-- When to save and book: As I mentioned, we were visiting Miami in September and we have booked the hotel and flights at least two (2) months in advance.
+- When to save and book: As I mentioned, we were visiting Miami in September and we have booked the hotel and flights at least two months in advance.
 Therefore, if you want to have a quiet and reasonable visit of the “Magic City”, go for the low-season months (June to September).
 Since we have already crossed out June, that gives you July to September.
 If you are a party animal, go for the high season – from January to April.
-And, do not forget to clear your cookie history or use the incognito window when booking flights.
+Here’s an article to show you how to find cheap flights to Miami.